amycelliott/sql_project_holiday/README.md

 # sql_project_holiday

+Questions for this project are found in the holiday_mysql_questions.sql file.
+Be sure to copy and save on your own computer, type your answers here or in the web SQL editor below.
+The web app does not save your work (that I've seen yet), so I strongly suggest you save your work locally (Copy and Paste are your friend!).
+If you don't have an editor on your computer, open and edit in Notepad.

  1) Go To: https://franchise.cloud/app/
  2) MySQL Lite should be selected on the left, click "Blank Notebook" in the middle of the main screen.